What do you do, when you lose motivation? 10 Tips to Increase Motivation on your Weight Loss Journey.

 But there are things that can help.

-So what things can you try, to increase motivation when on Slimming World?
+So what things can you try, to increase motivation on your Weight Loss Journey?

 1. Find a non-food hobby, that you can do to fill that need to comfort eat when you are stressed.